aspose-zip/Aspose.ZIP-API-References/english/net/aspose.zip/archivefactory/compressdirectory/_index.md

 string directoryPath = @"C:\path\to\your\directory";
 ArchiveInfo.ArchiveFormat format = ArchiveInfo.ArchiveFormat.Zip;
 ArchiveFactory.CompressDirectory(directoryPath, "result", format);
-// This will create a zip file with the contents of the directory at the specified path.
+// This will create a ZIP file with the contents of the directory at the specified path.
 ```

 ### See Also